ancuongnguyen07/AgenticAISec/README.md

 island) and have the same toolbox (solid background in system security or applied cryptography), I hope this repo is helpful along your journey.

-*Note: this repo is still actively modified (last updated: 11th Dec 2025)*
+*Note: this repo is still actively modified*

 # LLM/AgenticAI security courses